-

 If an engineer attends the exchange and identifies a fault he/she may not attend the premises and no charge will be applied.

-As of 18th November 2010 when IDNet arrange an SFI engineer for a Customer we will only select the Base module (and will automatically include the Network and Frames modules).
+The guidance the Support Team offer prior to booking an appointment is based on thorough investigation of your fault and aimed at significantly reducing the risk of said possible charges.
 Furthermore, Written acceptance of possible charges will be required before an SFI appointment will be arranged.
 If you have a 'no connection' fault and have no other access to the Internet to send an email accepting the charges verbal agreement will be accepted and considered binding.

 If a Customer is concerned about their internal wiring or equipment and wishes to have the engineer carry out Internal Wiring and Internal Equipment Modules this can be arranged upon request and acceptance of relevant charges.
-For example, if a Base module and Internal Wiring module are ordered and the engineer identifies the fault on the BT maintained NTP/Network/Frames you will not be charged the £125 (ex VAT) Base module but will be charged the £40 (ex VAT) for the Internal Wiring module.
-If an Internal Wiring or Internal Equipment module is booked the charge for the module will be applied regardless.

 How do I update my contact details?